 Plus considerably more, there really is every streaming service you could think of.
 The biggest omission is the lack of Kodi which you can get on the FireTV.
 This should not affect most people and Plex is normally a more than acceptable alternative.

 The big selling point for the new Roku is the voice search via the included remote, and there are two ways to do it.
 You can press and hold the search button, speak into the remote, and then release the button.
 Or, simply press and release the button, speak into it, and then stop speaking.
-Unlike Amazon, the Roku does not favour a service and will happily search all your streaming services which is huge bonus.
-For me the voice search on the Amazon FireTV is completely useless as I rarely use their service.
+Unlike Amazon, the Roku does not favour service and will happily search all your streaming services which is a huge bonus.
+For me, the voice search on the Amazon FireTV is completely useless as I rarely use their service.

 The search feature worked as advertised using the remote and mobile app, provided you enunciate clearly and don't speak too fast.
 You can search for movie titles, actors, directors, and even specific channels that Roku offers.
-It won' launch channels for you, but does bring them up onscreen so you can select them.
+It won't launch channels for you, but does bring them up onscreen so you can select them.

 The big thing for me was the overall performance of the Roku.
 I have used several streaming devices including the FireTV, FireTV Stick and Roku stick.
 All three devices are fantastic but I find stick based devices a bit sluggish and I would prefer not to use them.
 The FireTV is my current device of choice as I acquired it cheap when it was released and it is nice a quick.
-Over the course oof a week I found the Roku 3 to perform reasonably well.
+Over the course of a week I found the Roku 3 to perform reasonably well.
 I would say that there are longer load times for apps compared to the FireTV but overall navigation is nice and quick, and for general use you will have no problems what so over.

 Unfortunately playing local content isn't that great.
 Roku has also improved its free mobile app for Android, iOS, and Windows Phone, which lets you use your tablet or phone as a remote control.
 It has an updated interface and also includes support for Roku's new voice search and discovery feature.
 I don't think this is a massive issue as it is advertising itself as a streaming player, and you can use streaming apps such as Plex, DropBox or MyMedia to play networked content.